 With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

-Some key facts about RBC:
+Key facts about RBC:

 - Founded in 1864 in Halifax, Nova Scotia